Jemmy-cloud/Homography-Alignment/README.md

 # Homography Alignment

-A small attempt to stitching Two images capturing the same scene in OpenCV using feature detection, homography, and matching in Python Programming language.
+Automatic Panoramic to stitching Two images capturing the same scene in OpenCV using feature detection, homography, and matching in Python Programming language.

 When I input two images with overlapped fields, I expect to obtain a wide panorama.
 Finally applying a weighted matrix as a mask for image blending.